-Prevent Pet Problems by Keeping regular Yearly Checkups and Vaccinations Up to Date
+Prevent Pet Problems By Keeping Up With Regular Yearly Checkups and Keeping Vaccinations Up To Date

-At Snowden Animal Hospital, Our professional & experienced staff understands the importance of Wellness exams , Vaccinations and preventive medicine and care to keep our patients healthy and active.
+At Snowden Animal Hospital, our professional and experienced staff understands the importance of wellness exams, vaccinations and preventive medicine to keep our patients healthy.
 To ensure that your beloved pets remain healthy well into their later years we recommend annual health and wellness examinations, regular check-ups, and vaccinations.
 By monitoring the overall health of your pets we can detect any issues early and provide the treatment needed to prevent any potentially serious problems.
 We believe strongly in the old adage that “prevention is better than cure”.

 It is important to properly vaccinate your puppy or kitten to reduce the risk of contracting a serious disease.
-Due to their underdeveloped immune systems, puppies/kittens are more prone to contract a virus vs. an adult.
-Vaccinating too early, missing or significantly delaying a booster vaccine can impede your young one's ability to build the proper antibodies required to fight viruses.
+Due to their underdeveloped immune systems, puppies and kittens are more prone to contract a virus or bacterial infection vs. an adult.
+Vaccinating too early, missing or significantly delaying a booster vaccine can impede your young one's ability to create the proper antibodies required to fight viruses and infections.

 Schedule your next check-up, examination, or vaccination!
 Contact Form

 Tel Nos : 604-579-0986 or email- email@example.com